pskl/pskl.github.io/_posts/2015-07-01-ubuntu-vps.markdown

 # Required-Stop:     $all
 # Default-Start:     2 3 4 5
 # Default-Stop:      0 1 6
-# Short-Description: starts the unicorn app server
+# Short-Descripti on: starts the unicorn app server
 # Description:       starts unicorn using start-stop-daemon
 ### END INIT INFO